TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-boardsboard.md

 **Why don't I see all the work items on the kanban board?**

   - The number of items on your board exceeds the configured limit of 1,000.
-[Learn more](https://docs.microsoft.com/azure/devops/user-guide/service-limits?view=azure-devops)
+[Learn more](https://docs.microsoft.com/azure/devops/user-guide/service-limits?view=azure-devops).

   - The new and completed columns are limited to 20 items at a time.
 This is done to improve performance allowing teams to focus on the active work.
-You can use the "show more items" link to fetch more work items in those columns
+You can use the **show more items** link to fetch more work items in those columns.

 ## **Recommended Documents**